dobkeratops/compiler/README.md

   * should be possible to non-destructively translate a subset back & forth.
   * allow use with established C++ libraries & sourcebases
   * context free grammar
-  * graph like module import: any file in a project can be the root for its own tests
+  * graph like/relative module import:
+   * any file in a project can be the root for its own tests
+   * dont need to commit to 'crate roots', change library granularity
   * add alternate parser that can directly read subset of C++ headers ?
      (or adapt a rust community tool for C++ -> rust translation..)
   * self host by translating own source, be mindful of c++ subset used to write this

  * Additional Features inspired by Rust & other languages:
   * 2 way inference
-  * expression oriented syntax.
+  * expression oriented syntax (including for-else loop).
   * ADTs (possibly implement as sugar for dynamic_cast<>?)
-  * optional trait bounds on templates?
+  * optional trait bounds on templates? (bounds replace SFINAE?)
-  * rust-like trait-objects - (vtable*,data*)
+  * rust-like trait-objects - (vtable*,data*) - replaces multiple-inheritance
   * maybe aim to compile a subset of Rust programs,
-   * this is more like C++ than rust despite appearance;
+   * this is more like C++ than Rust despite appearance;
    * Can we reconcile Rust ideas with C++ semantics?
     * must think about details of fatpointers,
     * nullpointer enum-optimization
-    * 'box' operator, not quite like 'new'
+    * Rust 'box' operator is very different to 'new'
     * differences between modules & namesspaces
     * anything else ?
-  * maybe aim to transpile Rust aswell? (given our AST will have C++ and Rust-like elements in one place)
+  * maybe aim to transpile Rust aswell?
+   * AST will have C++ and Rust-like elements in one place
   * scala like sugar for default constructor
   * possibly currying, only freefunctions? or only for 'receiver or args'?

  * Additional features..  & inspired by other languages:
   * want "_" placeholder in ident position to query compiler -see haskell 'holes'..
-  * 100% Open World design - free functions+UFCS/Extention methods
+  * 100% Open World design
+   * free functions+UFCS/Extention methods
    * minimal syntax changes to rearrange code,
    * adhoc gather of free functions into interfaces (like go, but generalized),
-   * or sort by function into switch dispatch
+   * or sort by function into switch dispatch (for Join eg X|Y|Z types?)
   * possibly multimethods - automate rolling double-dispatch (hence 'any param' as vtable?)
   * some sort of reflection, opt in, and compile time.
   * where vtables are used, more flexibility:
    * vtable should be upgraded to a 'class-object'
    * 'static-virtual data',
-   * eg hot-swapping,
+   * eg hot-swapping (use ptr to class-object for state machines)
    * auto roll classfactory& 'message-map'.
    * possibly reflection info in the vtable - walk the fields.
    * possibly generalize vcall mechanism to implement c++ classes, rust trait objects and other systems under one 'roof'